← Back to Complete Guide

 Warning Sounds

-At ~30% oxygen, a low beep sounds.
-At ~15%, a rapid alarm triggers.
-Below 10%, the screen edge darkens.
-These are non-negotiable signals to ascend.
+At low oxygen, a beep sounds.
+At critical oxygen, a rapid alarm triggers.
+These are non-negotiable signals to ascend immediately.

 💀